mindaugaskasp/discord-music-bot/README.md

 2. Clone repository if you haven't done so yet `git clone https://github.com/mindaugaskasp/discord-music-bot.git` or just download it as a ZIP
 3. Set up configuration data in `configs/app.json` file (youtube API token, Discord Application token, Owner ID(s), listen-moe radio etc)
 4. Open terminal and change your working directory to project root
-5. Run `npm install discord.js-commando`
+5. Run `npm install` to install project dependencies
+6. Run `npm run prod` or `npm run debug`
-6. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file
+7. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file
-7. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
+8. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
-8. Use command `<prefix>help` in your discord guild text channel to view available commands
+9. Use command `<prefix>help` in your discord guild text channel to view available commands

 ## How to Use - Docker